Resources and Information

 Please email megan.petrucelli@ynhh.org for more

-Free online simulation for everyone
+Free online simulation for everyone!

-• Step by step guide on how to facilitate a simulation
+• Step-by-step guide on how to facilitate a simulation

-• Use to augment in-person, hybrid or distance simulation
+• Use to augment in-person, hybrid, or distance simulation

-• Low to no technology required
+• Low to no technology is required

 Click here for more information.

-Download checklist here.
+Download the CT EMSC Pediatric Transfers checklist here.

 The American Academy of Pediatrics (AAP) serves as leader in developing, training, supporting, and leading pediatric-specific ECHOs.